Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-tJb8dz7sNSk.md

 ### Transcript

-> what if people keep asking and diagonal walls like i we have diagonal walls what about them i can't answer a question if it's nonsensical
+> what if people keep asking and diagonal walls like I we have diagonal walls what about them I can't answer a question if it's nonsensical